-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
-The bureau involved small businesses through the new Skilled Trades Regulation Act rules review process.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
+The Bureau involved small businesses through the new Skilled Trades Regulation Act rules review process.
 An email blast was sent out to stakeholders and licensees with a rule/code proposal form giving them four weeks to get any rule changes submitted and an advisory meeting was held with stakeholders and licensees invited.